 Fifteen years online with close to 2000 testimonials, the Cooper’s real-life desire for an understanding of love that might keep their family united has served as inspiration for many thousands of readers, all searching for similar answers: refugees from love’s battlefield: heartbroken, lost and completely bewildered at why loving each other has become so difficult.

 Seek no further!
-Subscribe to Kim’s new Substack channel and get access to Kim and Steve Cooper’s book previews, articles, podcasts and online advice.
+Subscribe to Kim’s Substack channel and get access to Kim and Steve Cooper’s book previews, articles, podcasts and online advice.

 Stay up-to-date